One year and counting!

 Fried Potstickers

 When I was a little kid, my mom and I once made dumplings/potstickers with this neat white foldy press (that helps crimp them together).
-There's a really cute picture of me at about 5 years old, standing on a step-stool, wearing an apron, and proudly holding up a potsticker (if I can get my mom to scan it in, I will post it).
+There's a really cute picture of me at about 3 years old, standing on a step-stool, wearing an apron, and proudly holding up a potsticker.

 Anyway, on a recent visit to Los Angeles, I saw the potsticker crimper sitting in a drawer (probably unused by my mother since that day in the photo), and asked if I could take it home.
 (I subsequently saw the exact same crimper for sale at Hill's Kitchen about a week later, but oh well.)
 With the proper implement in hand, and having just acquired a "Cook's Illustrated" recipe for perfect potstickers (compliments of Jon's mom), we went to making potstickers.